sillsdev/ptx2pdf/docs/documentation/diglot.md

 ### Mixing diglot and monoglot text

-The font-switching code requires that ```\diglottrue``` is specified before any style sheets are loaded.
+The font-switching code requires that ```\diglottrue``` must be specified before any style sheets are loaded.
+However, it is now possible to have language-switching without the diglot layout:

 ```
+\zglot|L\*
 \monoglotcolumn L
 ```
+These (equivalent) commands performs all the font switching etc. that might be expected for a diglot text, but *without* any of the column switching code being activated.
+The shorter milestone-like format is preferred as it is USFM-compliant, but the longer form works.
-This command performs all the font switching etc. that might be expected for a diglot text, but *without* any of the column switching code being activated.
-The expectation is that this will be used in front-matter and back-matter books, etc. where  a single or dual-column layout is best but font (and stylesheet) switching is still desired.
-Although this switches on `\diglottrue`, so that font switching functions correctly, it should be used in a USFM file that was started in single or dual column mode (`\singlecolumn
+The expectation is that this
+will be used in front-matter and back-matter books, etc. where  a single or dual-column layout is best but font (and stylesheet) switching is still desired.

+Although this switches on `\diglottrue`, so that font switching functions correctly, it should be used in a USFM file that was started in single or dual column mode (`\singlecolumn \diglotfalse`).
-\diglotfalse`).
 It will probably cause unpredictable results if used in a normal diglot (or polyglot) file.

 Hybrid files, which contain a mixture of diglot and monoglot (including serial-monoglot text as with `\monoglotcolumn`) material are possible, but